 How to slip stitch (sl st)

-The slip stitch (sl st) is recognized as one of the most expeditious stitches in crochet.
-Frequently, it is incorporated as a component of the fasten-off technique to complete a circular crochet project.
+The slip stitch (sl st) is one of the quickest stitches in crochet.
+It's often used as part of the fasten off technique to finish a round crochet piece.

 1. Insert the hook under the top loops of the next stitch.